 The governor received a rousing welcome as she entered the second-story cultural center at the Montauk Playhouse, built by Carl Fisher and opened in 1929.
 She was joined by officials including State Assemblyman Tommy John Schiavoni, former Assemblyman Fred W. Thiele Jr., Suffolk County Legislator Ann Welker, East Hampton Town Supervisor Kathee Burke-Gonzalez and her colleagues on the town board, and former supervisors Peter Van Scoyoc and Larry Cantwell.

-The southern pine beetle infestation has devastated the pine barrens ecosystem.
+The southern pine beetle infestation has ravaged the pine barrens ecosystem.
 One impact of the forest of dead trees in each state park has been decreased access for responders in the event of a wildfire.
-Strategic forest management of Long Island’s pine barrens — including thinning, brush reduction, and prescribed burning — improves forest health, reduces fuel loads, manages for the impacts from southern pine beetle risk, and restores the fire-adapted conditions in which these ecosystems depend.
+Strategic forest management of Long Island’s pine barrens — including thinning, brush reduction, and prescribed burning — improves forest health, reduces fuel loads, manages for the impacts from southern pine beetle risk, and restores the fire-adapted conditions on which these ecosystems depend.

-The invasive species was discovered in the town in the autumn of 2021 and “crashed over our parks like a tidal wave in this area,” Ron Rausch, the Parks Department’s deputy commissioner of environmental stewardship, said at that February meeting.
+The invasive species was discovered in the town in the autumn of 2021 and “crashed over our parks like a tidal wave in this area,” Ron Rausch, the Parks Department’s deputy commissioner of environmental stewardship, said at that meeting.
 An estimated 40,000 trees were killed “within just a couple years,” said Becky Sibner, the department’s forest health specialist.

 An initial effort to squelch the beetle’s spread was unsuccessful.
 The state’s effort then shifted to response: protection of public health and safety, and then of the natural system and ecological health.